Ted Lasso “Do The Right-est Thing” Spoilers Ahead

 We were also introduced to a new character in “Do The Right-est Thing,” Ted’s Mr. Hyde, Led Tasso—the last resort.
 And as Dr. Fieldstone figures out, this side of him comes out when he needs the team to see him as the common enemy as opposed to Jamie.
 It’s an interesting tactic, as is Jamie talking to Dr. Fieldstone because Keeley tricked him into it.
 But really, if there is anyone that’ll give therapy a try as easily, it is Jamie.

 But Led Tasso is so fascinating because it gives us an insight into the character we already appreciate and just how much he’s willing to do for his team.
 (Except give therapy a chance, but could that be his real last resort?
 The foreshadowing is clear as day.)

-Ted Lasso’s third episode is an astounding step that jump starts a plethora into motion, including the fact that though they lost, the team’s tie streak is now broken.
+Ted Lasso’s third episode is an astounding step that jumpstarts a plethora into motion, including the fact that though they lost, the team’s tie streak is now broken.
 Cheers to that.
 But more importantly, it’s a reminder that even when there’s loss after doing the right thing, the right people will still stand by your side and cheer for you.
 They’ll still believe in you, root for you, and love you even harder because of the bravery that stepping up took.
-Ashley Nicole Black’s style of writing is both remarkably hilarious and gorgeously heartfelt.
+Ashley Nicole Black’s writing style is both remarkably hilarious and gorgeously heartfelt.
 It left me stunned, and I can’t wait until we’re given more from her point of view.